equinor/witsml-explorer/CONTRIBUTING.md

   }
 }
 ```
-A db configuration is needed if running tests that uses the database:
+A db configuration is needed if running tests that uses the database (**NB** Use same name as in mySettings.json) :
 ```json
 {
   "MongoDb": {